ditup-old/ditup/DEVELOPMENT.md

   - [ ] i created
   - [ ] i follow
   - [ ] i commented
+- [ ] creator of dits would be visible

 ### Future goals and ideas